 We considered literary styles and techniques such as subplot, metaphor, symbolism, allusion, flashback, irony and humour as important elements in the play text.

-In my next post, I will be discussing the use of poetic language style and cultural elements such as proverbs and songs deployed in Wole Soyinka’s The Lion and the Jewel.
+In my next post, I will be discussing the use of poetic language style and cultural elements such as proverbs and songs deployed in this Wole Soyinka’s play text.

 If you found this article helpful, we will like to hear your feedback in the comment section below.
 You can also notify us of any text you want us to review next.